Social Licence Initiative

 All submissions made become official Committee documentation on submission.

-Unless you request a confidential submission, all submissions will be attributed to the Author/Organisation.
-It is your responsibility to ensure that no personal or identifying information is included in your submission.
-Submissions on behalf of an organisation will be listed as such.
+Unless you request a confidential submission, all submissions will be attributed to the Author (for individual submissions) or Organisation (for submissions on behalf of an organisation).